The final stage of an OAE project is quantifying the net amount of carbon dioxide a project has removed.

 to calculate carbon removals.

-Planetary has developed a method to accommodate project uncertainties without overestimating the amount of carbon a project removes.
+Planetary uses a holdback factor to accommodate project uncertainties without overestimating the amount of carbon a project removes.

 As ocean models and the science surrounding MRV are still developing, early-stage projects are conservative in claims of carbon removal.
 A holdback factor reduces the claimed carbon removal to reflect the uncertainty of a project, providing a confidence buffer in project carbon removal estimate.